Division algebras and MRD codes from skew polynomials: Preliminaries

-In the following let $D$ be a central simple division algebra of degree $d$ over its center $C$.
-A polynomial $f \in R=D[t;\sigma,\delta]$ is \emph{bounded} if there exists a nonzero polynomial $f^* \in D[t;\sigma,\delta]$ such that $Rf^* $ is the largest two-sided ideal of $R$ contained in $Rf$.
-The polynomial $f^* $ is uniquely determined by $f$ up to scalar multiplication by elements of $D^\times$. $f^*$ is called the \emph{bound} of $f$.
+A skew polynomial $f \in R$ is \emph{bounded} if there exists a nonzero polynomial $f^* \in R$ such that $Rf^* $ is the largest two-sided ideal of $R$ contained in $Rf$.
+The polynomial $f^* $ is uniquely determined by $f$ up to scalar multiplication by elements of $D^\times$ and is called a \emph{bound} of $f$.